NormalNvim/NormalNvim/README.md

 ## Roadmap

 ### High prio
-* ~~On Rust, out of the box, the items under `<lead> l` don't display unless rustfmt is installed.~~ → Fixed, preparing next release...
 * Let's contribute to eldritch.nvim so markdown support is as good as the one we had on tokyonight.

 ### Cool ideas
 * Given all modern GPUs for consumers are now AI capable, let's re-study the possibility of making easier for users running local AI models.
 Considering Cloud services will still be necessary for android devices.
-* Let's ensure nvim 0.12 don't have any incompatibility, so it's easy to migrate when it's released next year.
 * Let's start preparing NormalNvim v5.0

 ### Todos before v5.0 (2025)